AmrSheta22/Spotly/README.md

 pip install - r  {download_directory}\requirments.txt
 ```

-- open chrome -> more tools -> extensions -> turn developer mode on then choose load unpacked and load the highlighting_extension folder
+- open chrome -> type in chrome://settings/ -> more tools -> extensions -> turn developer mode on then choose load unpacked and load the highlighting_extension folder
 - open flask_api.py by running it with python, this might take a long time on your first load.
 ```
 python {download_directory}\highlighting_api\flask_api.py